What does Spatial Inequality mean?

 This website is not intended to ‘preach’ or pass judgement on anyone working outside of these concepts.
 The editors recognise that our society is economically complex and our histories are layered by different experiences of privilege and disadvantage.
 The resource is meant to support anyone who would like to supplement their understanding of this websites concepts or add to their current practice skill sets.

 Why don’t people who do this work ever talk about their own privilege and power?

 The editors of the JSD_ZA encourage and support critical reflection and discussions on the emerging and changing perspectives of the privileges, disadvantages and experiences of contemporary South African society.
 While we cannot promise to cover all aspects of such a dynamic context, the content, production methods and reflections will always aim to be inclusive, critical and open.

 Ok, maybe I’ll read some of this…

-That is all the editors and contributors of this site ask; is just for those working in spatial design practice in South Africa to engage with the ideas framed on this website and to grow in their own understanding of this context – and to hopefully bring any missing perspectives or ideas to this platform.
+That is all the editors and contributors of this site ask; for those working in spatial design practice in South Africa to engage with the ideas framed on this website and to grow in their own understanding of this context – and hopefully bring any missing perspectives or ideas to this platform.